If you're new here, you may want to subscribe to my newsletter. Thanks for visiting!

 So what can you do for your thyroid?

-Eat thyroid foods such as sea vegetables like nori, kelp, or dulse, seafood and coconut oil.
+Eat food your thyroid thrive on such as sea vegetables like nori, kelp, or dulse, seafood and coconut oil.

 Enjoy liver-friendly foods such as kale, broccoli, garlic, onions, apples, beets, lemon, limes, berries and Jerusalem artichokes and regular artichokes.